epidemiaya/LightAnonChain-/README.md

 **Journalists & Activists** — send documents that self-destruct.
 Dead Man's Switch releases information if you go silent.

 **Crypto Privacy** — VEIL transfers with ring signatures.
 STASH pool breaks any on-chain link.
 Zero-History means evidence doesn't exist after 90 days.
+Bitcoin wallet shares one seed with LAC — one backup covers everything.

 **Inheritance** — Dead Man's Switch transfers funds to heirs without lawyers, notaries, or trusted third parties.

 **Private Communication** — end-to-end encrypted messages with burn-after-read.
 Not stored on servers, not stored on blockchain.

+**Cross-chain** — Atomic swaps let you exchange BTC ↔ LAC directly, peer-to-peer, with no exchange, no KYC, no custodian.

 ## Contributing